Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Pro-tip:

-It is good to start at the best practices number – 30 to manage your social media account and test out what works best from there.
+To manage your social media account, it is good to start at best practice number 30 and test out what works best from there.
 It might take weeks, months, or even a few years before you find an ideal number of hashtags to use on your posts.
-But, give yourself time, flexibility for trial and error for best results.
+But give yourself time and flexibility for trial and error for the best results.

-An easy way out here will be to try out Predis.ai.
-It will give you new hashtag sets based on your post taking away all the stress of finding the perfect hashtags.
+An easy solution is to try out Predis.ai.
+It will generate new hashtag sets based on your post, eliminating the stress of finding the perfect hashtags.

 Reason #5: You are unable to produce fresh content.